Lucy K Rayfield

 Lucy is a DPhil researcher working on the reception of Italian comedy in early modern France.
 Using paratexts such as prefaces and prologues, she is investigating how sixteenth-century French writers used Italian sources to transform erudite comedy from a scholarly exercise into an autonomous literary genre, which could be employed by humanists both to enrich their culture and to elevate their language.
 She is also assessing how French writers turned Italianate comedy against the Italians themselves later in the century, using their plays as political and polemical weapons in an attempt to overthrow the Italian cultural dominance.

-Lucy is a Lecturer in French at Lincoln College and Associate Member of the Higher Academy.
+Lucy is a Lecturer in French at Lincoln College and Associate Member of the Higher Education Academy.

 French teaching: Prelims Papers III (Short Texts) and IV (Narrative Fiction); FHS Papers VII (Early Modern Literature 1530-1800), X (Modern Prescribed Authors: Voltaire, Molière, Racine, Diderot) and XII (French Satire from Rabelais to Beaumarchais)